tejavarma-aln/TallyWhatsappSender/README.md

 4)Then Chrome Browser will open Automatically and Navigate to Whats-app site

-5) It will wait until you scan the QrCode
+5) It will wait until you scan the QrCode (Max 60 seconds)

-6)Then it send the attachment to the contact and Close the browser window
+6)Then it send the Attachment/Message to the contact and Close the browser window

 **Possible Errors**

-1)"contact number is invalid " - this is due you didn't filled the mobile number in ledger and it should be 12 digit including country      code (Ex 911234567890)
+1)"contact number is invalid " - this is due you didn't filled the mobile number in ledger and it should be 12 digit including country code (Example - 911234567890)

 2)"chrome driver not find " - this is due you didn't place all the files in tally folder or chromedriver.exe file is missing or deleted